Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems

-In this section, we detail the derivation of the log density used to optimize $\boldsymbol{\hat{x}_0}$, as well as the resulting optimization procedure for updating the sampling steps.
-Given an observation \(\boldsymbol{y}\) and a forward operator \(\mathcal{A}\), training-free posterior sampling combines a pretrained diffusion prior with measurement consistency to reconstruct \(\boldsymbol{x}_0\).
+We now define the noise-conditioned likelihood used to refine \(\hat{\boldsymbol{x}}_{0,i}\).
+Given an observation \(\boldsymbol{y}\) and a forward operator \(\mathcal{A}\), the goal is to emphasize measurement consistency on frequency components that are reliable at the current noise level, while gradually returning to full-band consistency as the noise decreases.
 To selectively enforce measurement consistency within a controllable frequency band, we define the (normalized) 2D discrete Fourier transform for a multi-channel tensor \(\boldsymbol{z}\in\mathbb{R}^{C\times H\times W}\) by

-Let \(\mathcal{J}\) denote the standard frequency shift that moves the zero-frequency component to the spectrum center.
-For a cutoff radius \(\omega\), we define the radial mask
+Let \(\mathcal{J}\) denote the frequency-shift operator that centers the zero-frequency component.
+We define coordinates \((u,v)\) on the shifted frequency grid and let \(r_{\mathrm{Nyq}}\) be the Nyquist radius of the observable residual grid.
+For a normalized cutoff \(\omega\in[0,1]\), the radial low-pass mask is

-which is broadcast along the channel dimension.
+with the mask broadcast across channels.
 We then define the masked, shifted spectrum